Ready to shape the future of graduate careers?

 • "Can you give me an example of how you’ve used that strength in the past month?"

-This is the one people really dread – it seems so counterintuitive to admit weakness when you’re trying to impress.
-But if you’re prepared it’s actually not too difficult to answer and isn't too nasty of an interview question.
-The interviewer doesn’t really want to know about your weakness and isn’t expecting 100% honesty.
-They are far more interested in how you approach the question.
-Done right, your answer can demonstrate key positive qualities: self-awareness and proactivity.
+The interviewer doesn’t really want to know about your weaknesses and isn’t expecting 100% honesty.
+They’re more interested in how you approach the question.
+Done right, your answer demonstrates key positive qualities: self-awareness, proactivity and responsiveness to feedback.

-Other ways this question might be phrased
+Other ways interviewers phrase this question

 • “In what areas do you most need to improve?”